13 dreamy day trips from London

-Get there by car.
-And don’t forget to check the tide timetable before you set off...
+Get there one hour by train from London Liverpool Street to Colchester, then a 45 minute bus to Mersea Island; approx two hours by car.
+Don’t forget to check the tide timetable before you set off...

 It’s hard to think of a lovelier seaside spot than Whitstable.
 Kick off a day there at Blueprint Coffee and Books with a pot of something strong and ethically sourced (and maybe a mini orange-and-rosemary bundt cake).
 Next, rent a bike from Whitstable Cycle Hire and pedal your way along the five-mile seafront Oyster Bay Trail.
 And for lunch?
 Oysters, natch – watch them being shucked in front of you at The Forge.
 Stay on the beach for a drink as the sun sets: Whitstable is one of the few in the UK with a pub, the Old Neptune, right on the shingle.